-- Altering or "making-up" lab data - Submitting a previously completed lab report (whether completed by yourself or someone else).
-Selfplagiarism (i.e.: submitting your own work from another course or semester) is expressly forbidden. - Copying lab reports from another individual (reports may be submitted to TurnItIn, an originality checker.) - Working in a group to complete your lab report - For more information about academic misconduct in the lab portion of your course, see your lab syllabus.
+- Altering or "making-up" lab data in your lab notebook, Post-Labs, and/or Smart Worksheets. - Submitting a previously completed lab assignment (whether completed by yourself or someone else).
+Self-plagiarism (i.e.: submitting your own work from another course or semester) is expressly forbidden. - Copying lab assignments from another individual (assignments may be submitted to TurnItIn, an originality checker.) - Working in a group to complete your Post-Lab/Smart Worksheet. - For more information about academic misconduct and data integrity policy in the lab portion of your course, see your lab syllabus.

-And here are some hints on how you can avoid academic misconduct1:
+And here are some hints on how you can avoid academic misconduct: